MicrosoftDocs/windows-powershell-docs/docset/windows/bitstransfer/add-bitsfile.md

 The **Add-BitsFile** cmdlet adds files to a Background Intelligent Transfer Service (BITS) transfer job.
 You can specify the files to add to the BITS transfer job by name at the command prompt or in a comma-separated value (CSV) file.

-BITS supports throttled and asynchronously transferring large files between a client and a server using idle network bandwidth.
-BITS intelligently pick which transfer jobs to run, increase or decrease the rate at which files are transferred based on the amount of idle network bandwidth available.
-See [Adding a file to a job](https://docs.microsoft.com/windows/desktop/bits/background-intelligent-transfer-service-portal) and [About BITS](https://docs.microsoft.com/windows/desktop/bits/using-bits) to learn more.

 Important: An upload job can contain only one file.
 To upload more than one file, use the **Import-Csv** cmdlet, and pipe the output to the **Add-BitsFile** cmdlet.
 For more information, see example 3 in this Help topic.